aragon/hack/docs/guides-publish.md

 To interact with aragonPM we will use the [`Aragon Buidler plugin`](https://github.com/aragon/buidler-aragon) already installed in the boilerplate repository.

 We will also need a running [IPFS server](https://docs.ipfs.io/guides/guides/install/).
-For this tutorial, we will assume that the IPFS server is running locally with its API port set to `5001`.
+For this tutorial, we will assume that the IPFS server is running locally with its API port set to `5001` and gateway to `8080`.

 ## Introduction to environments